msteveb/tmake/README.md

 	Normally only one rule for a target may contain -do.
 With -add, -do commands may be added to an existing rule.

+-fatal
+	If the target fails to build, exit immediately (like tmake -q) rather than building other, non-dependent targets.

 On Directories
 --------------

 Normally everything is relative to the top level source directory.
-So to compile dir/a.c to produce objdir/dir/a.o, a command such as the following is run from the top level source directory.
+To compile dir/a.c and produce objdir/dir/a.o, a command such as the following is run from the top level source directory.

   cc -c dir/a.c -o objdir/dir/a.o